laprej/laprej-www/_posts/2015-02-24-scholarly-markdown.md

  So far, I have successfully used variations on the concept to write a recent workshop paper with a sigplanconf latex template.
 And I worked out how to integrate Knitr with [Jekyll](http://jekyllrb.com/) to make it trivial to explore data and generate plots for blog posts, which I used in my recent post, [Simulating an interactive Twitter workload]({% post_url 2015-02-18-simulating-an-interactive-twitter-workload %}) to generate beautiful SVG plots.

+I should also say, I'm partial to Markdown because I've invested a fair bit of time making really awesome [WYSIWYG support for Markdown in Textmate](https://github.com/bholt/Github-Markdown.tmbundle) that makes it really fun to write in Markdown.

 ### Next